 The apostle Peter, writing to new Christians, admonished them to “as newborn babes, desire the pure milk of the word.”4

 He wants His relationship with you to be a two-way, give-and-take affair.
-It is through reading the Word that you will find out not only what He has for you, but also what He would like from you.
+It is through reading the Bible that you will find out not only what He has for you, but also what He would like from you.

 Think of His words as personal love letters to you from the one who knows and cares about you more than any other can.

+Truth and freedom.
 It seems that everywhere you look today, someone is marketing “the truth” in the form of some new book, program, or product.
 Who are you supposed to believe—and how much will it cost you?

 You can rest assured that the Bible tells the truth.
 Become familiar with its precepts, and you will have a standard by which you can measure all things.